juefeix/pnn.pytorch.update/README.md

 ***
 ## Update

 Nov.
-17, 2018: This is Felix, lead author of the PNN paper.
-Our analysis is almost done, we will be releasing it on 11/24.
+17, 2018: Our analysis is almost done, we will be releasing it on 11/24.

 Oct.
 20, 2018: We are experiencing some delays due to incoming deadlines.
 Please check back here for updates.